Invenio-Solutions/InvenioRunBook/docs/Spring/TestingPractices.md

 # Spring Testing Practices

-Spring Boot provides a `@SpringBootTest` annotation, which can be used as an alternative to the standard spring-test `@ContextConfiguration` annotation when you need Spring Boot features.
-The annotation works by creating the `ApplicationContext` used in your tests through SpringApplication.
+Spring Boot provides a `@SpringBootTest` which works by creating the `ApplicationContext` used in the tests through SpringApplication.
 In addition to `@SpringBootTest` a number of other annotations are also provided for testing more specific slices of an application.

-## Isolate the Functionality to be Tested
+## Isolating the Functionality to be Tested

- Isolate the functionality you want to test by limiting the context of loaded frameworks/components.
-Often, it is sufficient to use the JUnit unit testing framework. without loading any additional frameworks.
-To accomplish this, you only need to annotate your test with `@Test`.
+ Isolate the functionality by limiting the context of loaded frameworks/components is important.
+JUnit testing framework can be leveraged here.
+It is important to annotate the class with @Test to accomplish this.

 ## @SpringBootTest Annotation